 resulted in a death.

-This film was Cristian, the best script award at Cannes and best actress for Cristina Flutar.
+This film won for Cristian, the best script award at Cannes and best actress for Cristina Flutar.

 Cristian had to seek more money and with that as he puts it, you get more "opinions."
 Noteworthy with this movie he included the two Belgian brothers Luc and Jean-Pierre Dardenne and they also helped with "Graduation."